omarreis/FiremonkeySensorFusion/README.md

 For iOS on Delphi 10.4.1 you cannot start the location sensor from FormActivate (I don't know why.
 Nopt sure about D11.1).
 Fixed that by activating the sensors from a 2 seconds TTimer.
+On Android, one must ask for permission to use sensors.
+* Add *System.Permissions* to *uses*

         procedure TffmMain.timerStartSensorsiOSTimer(Sender: TObject);
         begin